X (Twitter) tips for compers

 9. Set notifications for favourite users

-Tap the bell icon on a profile page to get notified of new tweets from that account.
-You don’t need to have push notifications set on your device – check your All notifications tab for a banner you can tap to see the latest tweets from the users you have set notifications for.
+Tap the bell icon on a profile page to get notified of new posts from that account.
+You don’t need to have push notifications set on your device – check your All notifications tab for a banner you can tap to see the latest posts from the users you have set notifications for.

 10. Check your notifications and messages regularly

-Check your Twitter mentions tab regularly for wins notifications.
+Check your X mentions tab regularly for wins notifications.
 Check your main messages inbox, but also your message requests and spam messages.
 If you’re comping it’s recommended to switch on ‘allow message requests from everyone’ in your inbox settings menu, or you will only be able to receive messages from accounts you follow.
-If you don’t check Twitter often, switch on email notifications for new DMs so you don’t miss them (this is in your main Twitter settings, accessed from your Profile).
+If you don’t check X often, switch on email notifications for new DMs so you don’t miss them (this is in your main settings, accessed from your Profile).

 12. Untag other compers from your replies